Keiwen/Trackerstone/README.md

 - winrate with each deck
 - persist data in local browser storage
 - stats against opponent's deck types
+- charts on rnak progress, deck winrates

-Maybe one day this app will let you know:
+Maybe one day this app will:
-- graph with progress history
+- get a real design ;)
-- and of course a lot of pink unicorned stuff
+- get a lot of pink unicorned stuff

 ## Build Setup